walterhiggins/WMPJS/book-outline.md

 If you run the above code then try to place any block, the block you try to place will disappear.
 This *cancel()* event handler isn't very practical but it does illustrate an important property of many types of events - they can be cancelled.

 ### How to stop listening for events.
 You'll notice that I stored the return value from  *events.blockBreak()* and *events.blockPlace()* in variables in the previous examples.
 When you call any of the *events* module functions, an object is returned.
 This object can be used to *unregister* the events listener.
-If you want listen for events only for a short while and then stop or stop listening when a condition occurs you can do so in one of two ways.
+If you want listen for events only for a short while and then stop, you can do so in one of two ways.
 You can call the *unregister()* method on the object returned by any of the *events* functions:

     var dontBreak = events.blockBreak( cancel );
     ...